Nancy Dalberg

-Nancy Dalberg née Hansen (6 July 1881 - 28 September 1949) was a Danish composer.
-Born into a wealthy family she studied under notable composers such as Johan Svendsen and Carl Nielsen, the later becoming a good friend and a significant figure in her life.
+Nancy Dalberg (born Nancy Hansen, 6 July 1881 - 28 September 1949) was a Danish composer.
+Born into a wealthy family, she studied under notable composers such as Johan Svendsen and Carl Nielsen, the latter becoming a good friend and a significant figure in her life.
 In addition to the orchestral works mentioned, she wrote around fifty songs, including three for voice and orchestra.

 Life

-Nancy Dalberg was born at the estate Mullerup on the danish island of Funen (Fyn), where she was raised in a manor house.
+Nancy Dalberg was born at the estate Mullerup on the Danish island of Funen (Fyn), where she was raised in a manor house.
 Her father, Christian D. A. Hansen, was a well-off manufacturer as the founder of Chr.
 Hansen, a factory for chemical products for the food industry, which is still one of Denmark's leading companies.
-The family was always well-off financially which meant that Nancy didn't have to worry about her income which her music most of the time couldn't promise.
+The family was always well-off financially, which meant that Nancy didn't have to worry about her income, which her music most of the time couldn't promise.

 From a young age she was steered toward a musical career, partly due to her acquaintance with the composer Hilda Sehested, who was twenty years her senior and from the nearby Broholm estate.
 As was customary, she received private piano instruction from Ove Christensen, making her debut in 1907.
 Unfortunately her father refused her wish to study at the Royal Conservatory in Copenhagen.

 Following her marriage in 1901 and relocation to Copenhagen, she continued her piano studies with Ove Christiansen.
-Unfortunately, other than her father's hindrance her promising career was never to be because she suffered chronic tenosynovitis.
+Unfortunately, apart from her father's hindrance, her promising career was never to be because she suffered chronic tenosynovitis.
 From 1909 to 1911, she studied music theory and composition under Johan Svendsen, shortly with Fini Henriques and from 1913 onwards with Carl Nielsen, who became a significant figure in her life.
 Nielsen played in the ensemble at the first private performance of Dalberg's debut string quartet in 1914 at her home.
 He also conducted the premieres of three of her orchestral works: Scherzo for String Orchestra Op.
 6, the Symphony in C-sharp minor (1917), and Capriccio for Orchestra (1918).
-Nielsen trusted her technical skills and allowed her to orchestrate parts of his operas Aladdin and Sprintime (Fynsk Foraar) in Funen.
+Nielsen trusted her technical skills and allowed her to orchestrate parts of his operas Aladdin and Springtime on Funen (Fynsk Foraar).